The Kwik Shoppe Drive-In, located in Shoemakersville, Pennsylvania, has been a staple of the area for generations.

 In November 2018, The Kwik Shoppe debuted their own version of the popular Arby’s 1-day-only “game meat” sandwich.
 Nick wanted to compete against a corporation like Arby’s to promote local businesses as an important part of our economy.
 It also didn’t hurt that Arby’s 2018 feature was duck, and Nick was good friends with a duck farmer just up the road in Hamburg, by the name of Dr. Joe Jurgielewicz.

-The Kwik Shoppe serves a duck leg confit sandwich, complete with a choice of an onion ring, barbeque or pineapple sauce, an Asian spiced Peking duck dog with cranberry relish, and fresh duck fat fries topped with leg and parmesan.
+The Kwik Shoppe serves a duck confit sandwich, complete with a choice of an onion ring, barbeque or pineapple sauce, an Asian spiced Peking duck dog with cranberry relish, and fresh duck fat fries topped with confit meat and parmesan.
 Nick says the introduction has been highly successful, with not one customer complaint in the past 8 months he’s served JJS duck.

 From climbing the ladder of the corporate business world to working with local family farms for more than half a century, Nick says, “you have to be willing to put in the time, but it’s worth it.”